 This blade was special ordered by a Yokota Zuiga.
 It is signed Unshu Takahashi Naganobu Ju Yokota Zuiga Nyudo Kono Ken o Obiru.
 This means that this sword was special ordered by Yokota Zuiga.
 It is dated as being made on Koka Sannen Hachi Gatsu Kichi Nichi.
 This means made on a lucky day in the eighth month of the third year of Koka (August, 1846).
 It has a cutting edge of 13 1/8 inches or 33.4 cm.
 It is hira-zukuri in shape with a flowing itame hada.
 There is utsuri present.
 The hamon is an irregular billowing choji that slants both fore and aft with ashi.
 There is definitely Bizen school influence.
 If you look closely at the file marks on the nakago (yasurimei) you will note that they are backwards from the norm.
 This would indicate that this smith was left handed.
 It is in very good polish with only a few areas of light scratching, easily polished out.

 This blade comes with new Tokubetsu Hozon papers attesting to its quality and authenticity.
-Also this blade was published in Unshu Toko Takahashi Tsumbo Shi Naganobu no Kenkyu on page 301.
+Also this blade was published in Unshu Toko Takahashi Tsunbo Shi Naganobu no Kenkyu on page 301.
+He was also known as Tsunbo Naganobu because he was deaf.
+The word “tsunbo” means deaf.